dotnet/csharplang/proposals/partial-properties.md

 2. Differences in tuple element names within partial property declarations results in a compile-time error, same as for partial methods.
 3. The property declarations and their accessor declarations must have the same modifiers, though the modifiers may appear in a different order.
     - Exception: this does not apply to the `extern` modifier, which may only appear on an *implementing declaration*.
-3. All other syntactic differences in the signatures of partial property declarations result in a compile-time warning, with the following exceptions:
+4. All other syntactic differences in the signatures of partial property declarations result in a compile-time warning, with the following exceptions:
     - Attribute lists on or within partial property declarations do not need to match.
 Instead, merging of attributes in corresponding positions is performed, per [Attribute merging](#attribute-merging).
     - Nullable context differences do not cause warnings.
 In other words, a difference where one of the types is nullable-oblivious and the other type is either nullable-annotated or not-nullable-annotated does not result in any warnings.
     - Default parameter values do not need to match.
 A warning is reported when the implementation part of a partial indexer has default parameter values.
 This is similar to an existing warning which occurs when the implementation part of a partial method has default parameter values.
+5. A warning occurs when parameter names differ across defining and implementing declarations.
+The parameter names from the definition part are used at use sites and in emit.
+6. Nullability differences which do not involve oblivious nullability result in warnings.
+When analyzing an accessor body, the parameter nullability from the definition part is used, and the return type nullability from the implementation part is used.
+Only the nullability of the definition part is used at use sites and in emit.
+This is consistent with partial methods.

 ```cs
 partial class C1